Harvey Weinstein's Accusers

 15. Lucia Evans

-Initially, a female casting executive was in the meeting, Evans recalled in her New Yorker interview, but when she left, things escalated quickly, and she found herself in a very bad situation.
+Initially, a female casting executive was in the meeting, Evans recalled in her interview with The New Yorker, but when she left, things escalated quickly.

 She said that in the end, "I just sort of gave up.
 That's the most horrible part of it, and that's why he's been able to do this for so long to so many women: people give up, and then they feel like it's their fault."

 Image Source: Getty / Jeffrey Mayer

 In 1995, Mira Sorvino said she found herself in a position that sadly too many women (in Hollywood and around the world) have found themselves in, and said she waited to say something about Weinstein because she knew her story was "mild" compared to the others.

 While at the Toronto International Film Festival that year, she ended up in a hotel room alone with Weinstein, she said.
 "He started massaging my shoulders, which made me very uncomfortable, and then tried to get more physical, sort of chasing me around," she told The New Yorker.
 Sorvino said she was able to get out of the situation before things got worse, telling him she didn't date married men — he was married to Eve Chilton at the time — because it was against her religion.

 Sorvino said that despite getting away in Toronto, a few weeks later, Weinstein called the "Romy and Michele's High School Reunion" star after midnight, saying he wanted to meet to talk about marketing for her current film.
 She tried to set the meeting for a diner, but Weinstein told her he was coming to her place, and she instantly "freaked out," she said.
 When he got there, Sorvino said, she told him her new boyfriend was on his way, and he left.
 She said he never pursued her again, and when Sorvino's career later took a hit, she felt like it was partially due to that night.